 Control / Requirement Compliance/Comment 4H-1 Acoustic Privacy Noise transfer is minimised through the siting of buildings and building layout.
 The building is adequate adjoining neighbours, redu noise emission between unit cing the transmission of The car park is located in t reduce the sound transmiss car parking.
-There are bed north western car park e however, the design and mitigate nuisance noise from via that access. ion compared to open air rooms located above the entrance, notwithstanding materials used should 4H-2 Acoustic Privacy Noise impacts are mitigated within apartments through layouts and acoustic treatments.
+There are bed north western car park e however, the design and mitigate nuisance noise from via that access. ion compared to open air rooms located above the ntrance, notwithstanding materials used should 4H-2 Acoustic Privacy Noise impacts are mitigated within apartments through layouts and acoustic treatments.
 Each unit concentrates the areas together and the bed areas together.
 This provide noisier and quitter areas of t rooms and less trafficked as separation between the 4J-1 Noise and Pollution In noisy or hostile environments the impacts of external noise and pollution are minimised through the careful siting and layout of buildings.
 The locality is primarily residential and commercial, and experiences higher traffic through the seasonal peaks due to its location near Nelson Bay Town Centre.
 However, the area is not considered a noisy or hostile environment and no additional treatment is considered necessary to mitigate against external noise impacts outside of the proposed building setbacks.
 4J-2 Noise and Pollution Appropriate noise shielding or attenuation techniques for the building design, construction and choice of materials are used to mitigate noise transmission.
-4K-1 Apartment Mix A range of apartment types and sizes is The building proposes the f for a range of household size provided to cater for different household Bedrooms Quantity types now and into the future.
-One bedroom units 5 Two bedrooms units 46 Three bedroom units Four bedroom units 25 5 Total 5 81 4K-2 Apartment Mix The apartment mix is distributed to suitable locations within the building.
-The larger units are concert the building, with the one, two primarily on the lower floors. ntrated towards the top of o and three bedroom units
+4K-1 Apartment Mix A range of apartment types and sizes is The building proposes the f for a range of household siz provided to cater for different household Bedrooms Quantity types now and into the future.
+One bedroom units 5 Two bedrooms units 46 Three bedroom units 25 Total 5 81 4K-2 Apartment Mix The apartment mix is distributed to suitable locations within the building.
+The larger units are concentrated towards the top of the building, with the one, two and three bedroom units primarily on the lower floors.

-Control / Requirement Compliance/Comment 4L-1 Ground Floor Apartments The ground floor unit is raised to provide more privacy.
-Street frontage is maximised where ground floor apartments are located.
-4L-2 Ground Floor Apartments Design of ground floor apartments delivers amenity and safety for residents.
+Compliance/Comment The ground floor unit is raised to provide more privacy.
+The ground hoor unit is faised to provide more privacy.
 The ground floor unit is raised to provide privacy to the residents, but still provides ample opportunity for passive surveillance.
-4M-1 Facades Building facades provide visual interest along the street while respecting the character of the local area.
 The building has been thoughtfully designed to include visual interest on all elevations.
 The western façade to Church Street has been designed to provide an inviting entrance with an indented forecourt, range of landscaping and mixture of materials.
 The other elevations all use a combination of materials and stepping in of building.
 Councils UDP were supportive of the aesthetic design of the facades.
-4M-2 Facades Building functions are expressed by the façade.
 The pedestrian entry and vehicle entry are both clearly defined along the frontage of Church Street.
-4N-1 Roof Design Roof treatments are integrated into the building designed and positive respond to the streets.
 The roof structure is a flat form with overhang elements.
 It allows the roof to be setback in from the elevations reducing height and bulk.
-4N-2 Roof Design Opportunities to use roof space for residential accommodation and open space are maximised.
 Ample undercover and open communal space is provided on the roof.
-4N-3 Roof Design Roof design incorporates sustainability features.
 The roof design does not hinder the solar access to the units.